Ariel Winter Moves In With Boyfriend Levi Meaden: What The ‘Modern Family’ Star’s Next Mansion Would Look Like

 “Paps at the airport trying to get me to talk s— about my girl @arielwinter1?? y’all digging for something you’re never gonna get,” the 26-year-old wrote, to which Winter responded, “love you.”

 Ariel Winter and Sarah Hyland play on-screen sisters Alex and Haley Dunphy in Modern Family.
 Alex is the smartest of all of the Dunphy siblings while Haley is described as the shallow one.
-Hyland and Winter have been pitted against each other but clearly, showing that they’re there for each other only quashes the rivalry rumors.
+Hyland and Winter have been pitted against each other but clearly showing that they’re there for each other only quashes the rivalry rumors.

 [Featured Image by Dimitrios Kambouris/Getty Images]